apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The number of seconds before Traffic Server marks an origin server as unavailable after a client abandons a request because the origin server was too slow in sending the response header.

+.. ts:cv:: CONFIG proxy.config.http.uncacheable_requests_bypass_parent INT 1

+   When enabled (1), Traffic Server bypasses the parent proxy for a request that is not cacheable.

 Congestion Control
 ==================